 Believe it or not, there is actually a plot to this game.
-It’s about an outbreak of diphteria in the hospital.
-What the heck is diptheria?
-A respitory infection, apparently, spread by direct physical contact and you know, just breathing.
+It’s about an outbreak of diphtheria in the hospital.
+What the heck is Diptheria?
+A respiratory infection, apparently, spread by direct physical contact and you know, just breathing.
 Sounds terrifying.
 There are actual scenes and acts within episodes, like the series, so I guess it’s exciting for Grey’s Anatomy fans.

 Sneak King (Burger King)

 Believe it or not, Sneak King is actually one of three different games Burger King has made.
-While you let that rattle in your brain a bit, let’s take a looka t the actual game play.
-Players have to sneak around as the Burger King, delivering food to hungry people.
+While you let that rattle in your brain a bit, let’s take a look at the actual gameplay.
+Players have to sneak around as Burger King, delivering food to hungry people.
 It actually borrows a lot from Manhunt or Metal Gear.
 It’s another one of those games that upon release sounded like it was going to do terribly and somehow, actually got a lot of people playing it, despite its dismal reviews.
 But for $3.99, I guess everyone was willing to take a chance on it.